Accession of Sri Lanka to ASEAN: Malaysian invitation

 This uncertainty of joining ASEAN might be that of geopolitical factor.
 Policy strategists in Colombo were particularly mindful of their northern neighbor, India.
 Sri Lankan leaders, especially those of Sinhalese ethnicity, held reservations regarding India's foreign policy objectives.
 This apprehension was significant, leading to a palpable aversion to any suggestion of close ties with India.
 Given the Western-leaning inclinations of influential Sri Lankan figures and their apprehensions toward India, it was understandable that Colombo expressed interest in joining ASEAN.
 At the time, the member nations of ASEAN adhered to anti-communist principles and maintained pro-Western foreign policy stances.
 This resonance with the political ideology prevalent among Sri Lankan leaders made ASEAN an appealing prospect for collaboration.

 While member states of ASEAN generally aligned with the United States, India exhibited reserved interest in the association.
-However, India's stance was less critical compared to China's vehement opposition, branding ASEAN as a tool of US imperialism.
+However, India's stance was less critical compared to China's vehement opposition, branding ASEAN as a tool of U.S. imperialism.
 Despite optimistic assertions, discerning Indian observers noted significant divergences among ASEAN members.
+In a telegram dated 14 January 1970 from the U.S. Embassy in Australia to the Department of State, Indonesian Foreign Minister and ASEAN founding figure Adam Malik observed that Ceylon was unlikely to join ASEAN because its trade with China was considered too important to risk by the then government.
 President S. R. Nathan later stated that Sri Lanka's former high commissioner, Canagaratnam Gunasingham, blamed the pressure exerted to the Ceylon government by Leftist groups inside and outside the country.
 Additionally, India applied significant pressure on the Ceylon government.
 Ceylon sought to diminish India's influence by joining ASEAN, a move that was met with disapproval from India.
 Eventually, Ceylon turned down its membership bid and chose to maintain its commitment to non-alignment.
+Reflecting on this outcome, Canagaratnam later stated, "Sri Lanka's hope of breaking away from its moorings in South Asia and becoming a trading nation with links to Southeast and East Asian nations, as well as to all of littoral Asia, was lost."